rubocode/frontier.nvim/doc/design/tangent.md

 With such heavy weight funding and backing, was a golden opportunity for a cleaner abstraction than _C_ missed again?

-Wouldn't we be better off with a _C_ alternative that provides a better alternative to macros and strings and improved compiler performance via avoidance of reading and parsing the same translation unit multiple times backed by a macro level
+Wouldn't we be better off with a _ a better C_ that provides a better alternative to macros and strings and improved compiler performance via avoidance of reading and parsing the same translation unit multiple times backed by a macro level